Deep Listening

 Becoming still creates space: space in the mind, space for others, space to feel more deeply.
 This can feel uncomfortable or confronting, yet practicing stillness can strengthen our connection to ourselves and to the world around us.
 In this sense, slowing down can spark inner and energetic movement.

 By learning to appreciate subtle, slow transformations, we nurture a more sustainable sense of well-being and compassion.
-Revaluing slowness and the everyday opens a way of listening with rather than listening to.
+Revaluing slowness and listening to everyday sounds, opens a way of listening with rather than listening to.
 The self and the other are not separate.

 During the workshops, we explore this together through subtle movement, listening and imagination exercises, as well as by sharing experiences.

-For a request or more information contact me via email
+For requests or more information contact me via email

 Workshop at Nulzes, part of exhibition 'All Man's Land'